HaotianLiu/ORIE4740-Presidential-Election-Prediction-Project/README.md

 # ORIE4741_Project

 This is a repostory dedicated to Cornell ORIE 4741 final project.
-In the project, Siyu Yang and Haotian Liu will explore a series of methodologies in using twitter API to predict the result of 2016 presidential election.
+In the project, Siyu Yang(sy457) and Haotian Liu(hl678) will explore a series of methodologies in using twitter API to predict the result of 2016 presidential election.

 The full project proposal can be found in proposal.md